Hey there! My name’s Jake, and I decided to do something wild: I went full carnivore for 30 days.

 So I figured, why not me?

-Here’s my diary of the first 14 days.
+Here’s my diary.
 The good, the weird, the cravings—I’m laying it all out.

 Day 1–3: Breaking Up with Bread